Q: When do I have to pay my housing bill?

 Can I change my meal plan at any time?

-Meal plans can only be changed during the first week of classes each semester.
-Changes can be made at the Finance Office located in Founders Hall.
+Meal plans can only be changed during the first week of classes.
+Please visit UNK Dining to change your meal plan.
 [To Top]

 If I live on campus, will my personal property be insured?